Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 An SQL data exploration project analyzing NBA player records across 27 seasons, from 1996-97 to 2022-23.

-The project demonstrates the practical use of SQL to answer analytical questions, aggregate season-level data, create player rankings, compare draft and college backgrounds, and examine the growth of international representation in the NBA.
+The project demonstrates the practical use of SQL to answer analytical questions, aggregate season-level data, create player rankings, compare first-round draft positions, and examine the growth of international representation in the NBA.

 # Table of Contents